amitrajaraman/amitrajaraman.github.io/_about/index.md

 title: About Me
 ---

 Hello!
-I'm Amit Rajaraman, a second year CS undergrad at the Indian Institute of Technology, Bombay.
+I'm Amit Rajaraman, a second year CS undergraduate at the Indian Institute of Technology, Bombay.

 You can contact me at:
 * [amit.rajaraman@iitb.ac.in](mailto:amit.rajaraman@iitb.ac.in)